payu-india/CMS-Chatbot/reference/Pre-Authorize Payment/pre-authorize-payments-for-upi/_payment-upi-one-time-mandate-transaction-api.md

 This section describes the request and response parameters with sample request and response for UPI One-Time mandate Intent and Collect flow.
 For more information on integration, refer to [Merchant Hosted Integration - UPI OTM](doc:merchant-hosted-integration-upi-otm).

 <Callout icon="📘" theme="info">
-  Note: Currently, PayU supports UPI One-Time Mandate only for the Seamless integration.
+  **Note**: Currently, PayU supports UPI One-Time Mandate only for the Seamless integration.
 </Callout>

 ## Request Parameters